Can a decision taken at the general meeting of the co-owners be challenged?

 You don't have to justify any particular harm to challenge a decision that was made in violation of the law.
 It is sufficient to show that the rules laid down by law concerning the organization or functioning of the general meeting or the decision itself have not been complied with.

 You need to get a lawyer.
-Your appeal to the court must be directed against the condominium pool represented by the liquidator.
+Your appeal to the court must be directed against the joint owners' union represented by the liquidator.

-On the other hand, the decision can be challenged for 5 years if the trustee has not notified the minutes within the deadline.
+The decision may be contested for 5 years if the liquidator has not notified the minutes within the time limit for1 month after the general meeting.

 If the court rules in your favor, it overturns the improper decision and can grant you damages.